alexmilowski/littleflow/README.md

 ```

+Tasks are ordered by execution invocation.
+While some may be run in parallel,
+this relative to task invocation innovation.

 Typically, a real usage would implement both the `start()` and `end()` methods
 on `FlowContext` that will start tasks and notify when these tasks end.
-Also, theAt the end,
+Also, at task ends,
 the loop for execution would likely be asynchronous based on end task event
 notification.